-Restoration techniques: One pump station was installed to lift water into the restored area.
-Water levels are managed to improve water quality and facilitate establishment of Atlantic White Cedars and other bottomland hardwood trees.
+- Restoration techniques: One pump station was installed to lift water into the restored area.
+Water levels are managed to improve water quality and facilitate the establishment of Atlantic white-cedar (juniper) and other bottomland hardwood trees.

-Funding: N.C.
-Clean Water Management Trust Fund, Albemarle Pamlico National Estuary Program
+- Funding: N.C.
+Clean Water Management Trust Fund, Albemarle Pamlico National Estuary Partnership

-Acres restored: 600-acres of wetlands enhanced to create habitat for migrating shorebird, water quality benefits, and improved water management.
+- Acres restored: 600 acres of wetlands enhanced to create habitat for migrating shorebirds, water quality benefits, and improved water management.

-Restoration technique: A small, 24-inch diesel pump was installed to lift water into the 600-acre area.
-Interior dikes, berms and water control structures are used to manage water levels as prescribed by a water management plan.
+- Restoration technique: A small, 24-inch diesel pump was installed to lift water into the 600-acre area.
+Interior dikes, berms, and water control structures manage water levels as prescribed by a water management plan.
 Water levels are managed to create mudflats and shallow water areas that attract migrating shorebirds

 - Funding: U.S. Fish and Wildlife Services and Albemarle Pamlico National Estuary Partnership